 What you should know about outdoor speakers

-Definitely.
-As we mentioned above, once you’re looking for outdoor speakers you’re going to need to take waterproofing into account.
-I’m not sure if you’ve gone outside recently, but every once in a while water falls from the sky.
-So you’re going to need speakers that can handle more than a drizzle.
-In the case of outdoor speakers that means you need something that’s either completely weatherproof or at least rated IPX7 or above.
+Definitely, as we mentioned above, once you’re looking for outdoor speakers, you’re going to need to take waterproofing into account.
+I’m not sure if you’ve gone outside recently, but every once in a while, water falls from the sky.
+So you’ll need speakers that can handle more than a drizzle.
+In the case of outdoor speakers, you need something completely weatherproof or at least rated IPX7 or above.

-For the full deep dive into what the numbers and letters mean make sure to check out our full article explaining it in detail, but for the purposes of this article, all you need to know is that that means the speaker is dustproof and can handle being submerged in up to a meter of water.
+For the full deep dive into what all the numbers and letters mean, make sure to check out our full article explaining it in detail.
+Still, for the purposes of this article, all you need to know is that that means the speaker is dustproof and can handle being submerged in up to a meter of water.

 How to connect to outdoor speakers

 Sorry Bluetooth fans, a good chunk of outdoor speakers fall are wired.
-That means that they do require some installation, but once you get the wires in place you won’t have to worry about connection drops or range issues or anything that would normally be an issue with wireless speakers.
-Plus, wired speakers are a guaranteed zero latency setup if you want to hook up a projector and watch a movie in the yard.
+That means that they do require some installation, but once you get the wires in place, you won’t have to worry about connection drops, range issues, or anything that would normally be an issue with wireless speakers.
+Wired speakers are a guaranteed zero latency setup if you want to hook up a projector and watch a movie in the yard.

-That might not be the case with some wireless speakers which could result in the audio of a movie not matching up with the lip movements of the actors.
-Of course, this is nothing to worry about if you’re only going to be listening to music, but if you’re looking to add a visual aspect to your setup then wired is the way to go.
+That might not be the case with some wireless speakers, which could result in the audio of a movie not matching up with the lip movements of the actors.
+Of course, this is nothing to worry about if you’re only listening to music, but if you’re looking to add a visual aspect to your setup, wired is the way to go.

 Do you need a receiver?

-Since most options are going to be wired, you’re going to want to also invest in a solid receiver.
+Since most options will be wired, you will also want to invest in a solid receiver.
 Something that will act as the control center for your setup.
 If you have the means to get a few extra features like a receiver that’s compatible with Dolby Atmos support or has an excellent amplifier built-in, then, by all means, do so.
 However, that isn’t entirely necessary to get your speakers working initially.

 One thing you should also do is get plenty of speaker wires.
 Why?
-Because unless you get a waterproof receiver, you’re going to want it indoors.
+Because unless you get a waterproof receiver, you will want it indoors.
 I’m sure I don’t have to tell you that normally water and electronics don’t play well together.
 Having the receiver indoors, or at least in a sheltered area, means that you won’t have to go crazy unplugging things and running inside every time there’s a rainstorm.

 Does that mean you need an amp?

 For most outdoor speakers, the answer to this is yes.
 Luckily, most receivers already have a built-in amplifier that should adequately power most speakers.
-Still, it’s going to require some work on your part just to make sure that the receiver you have is up to the task.
+Still, it will require some work on your part to ensure that the receiver you have is up to the task.
 Most speakers will have a recommended amplifier power per channel.
-For example, the Polk Atrium 5 speakers require anywhere from 10 watts to 100 watts of power.
+For example, the Polk Atrium 5 speakers require anywhere from 10 to 100 watts of power.
 So if the built-in amp on your receiver can handle that, there’s no need to get anything else.

-Of course, you might also want a separate multi-channel amplifier if you’re going to have outdoor speakers and indoor speakers connected to the same receiver.
+Of course, you might also want a separate multi-channel amplifier if you have outdoor speakers and indoor speakers connected to the same receiver.
 The more speakers you connect, the harder it is for the built-in amp in your receiver to power them all.
 This is when you’d want to offload some of that work to a separate device.

 How to make your outdoor speakers wireless

-Other than the Sonos speakers on this list, chances are your setup is going to involve wires.
-However, you can always add on a Bluetooth receiver into one of the inputs of your receiver.
-We’ve had good experience with this one, but any will do as long as you don’t mind losing some quality and/or audio latency with video.
+Other than the Sonos speakers on this list, chances are your setup will involve wires.
+However, you can always add a Bluetooth receiver to one of the inputs of your receiver.
+We’ve had a good experience with this one, but any will do as long as you don’t mind losing some quality and audio latency with video.